sarietta/theoputer-blog/content/posts/c-compiler-intro.md

 ## Tip of the Iceberg

 Despite the length of this post this really just scratches the surface of the actual Cish compiler for the Theoputer.
-Bust most of the extra information is about the various and often complex callback functions like the contrived one we considered above.
+But most of the extra information is about the various and often complex callback functions like the contrived one we considered above.